mrgeneko/wealth-tracker/README.md

-scrapeman
+wealth_tracker
 =========

 Developer README — minimal run instructions and notes.

 What changed
 ------------
-- The repository was refactored into a package: all canonical implementations live under the `scrapeman/` package.
+- The repository was refactored into a package: all canonical implementations live under the `wealth_tracker/` package.
 - Top-level Python shim files and top-level script `.py` files were removed to avoid duplication.
 Use the package entrypoints instead.

 Quick setup (developer, editable install)